- Getting Started

 A run is a collection of screenshots that are sent to Screenshotbot.
 Typically associated with a single CI build, but you may create multiple runs per CI build.
 For example, you might create one run for each build target in your repository.

 A channel is an arbitrary tracking name associated with runs.
 For example, you might call your channel name example.com-ios-app.

 The promoted run is the current run that’s going to be associated with the channel.
 You can consider it the current “golden” screenshots.
 The promoted run links to the previous promoted run and so on.
 We use this to get the history of a given screenshot.
-Certain runs may not get promoted, for example, if you re-run a CI build on the master branch, or if you have a run from a pull request.
+Certain runs may not get promoted, for example, if you re-run a CI build on the main branch, or if you have a run from a pull request.

 A comparison is just comparing two runs.
 The runs could be from different channels.
 For example, you might compare screenshots from your staging server and your production server.

-For Pull Requests (or for any non-master branch), we compare against the first known run on the merge-base to generate the report.
+For Pull Requests (or for any non-main branch), we compare against the first known run on the merge-base to generate the report.
 In this case we don’t look at the promotion state of the run.